The population of Karamoja is young with the average age being 15 years

 of the youth aged 15-24 have never attended school

-Like the Acholi sub-region, where we have been active since 2012, Karamoja has been affected by decades of conflict in the recent past, leaving a footprint that the current generation is still grappling with.
-In Karamoja, though, these post-conflict challenges come in combination with another set of difficulties.
-It is the poorest sub-region of Uganda, a country where 70% of youth population live on less than US$2 a day and where youth constitute 80% of the nation’s unemployed.
-Many challenges exist also in terms of access to quality education, infrastructure, etc. This is a region where interethnic conflict has historically generated insecurity, instability, and fragility.
-Many claim that it is difficult to foster peace and sustainable development in the sub-region because of the complexity of the challenges but that was not seen as a barrier by WPDI.
+Karamoja has been affected by decades of conflict in the recent past, leaving behind a footprint that the current generation is still grappling with.
+A chief concern is that these post-conflict challenges come in combination with another set of difficulties: Karamoja is the poorest sub-region of Uganda, a country where 70% of youth population lives on less than $2 per day and where 80% of youths are unemployed.
+Many challenges exist also in terms of access to quality education, infrastructure, and other crucial necessities.
+Additionally, Karamoja is a region where inter-ethnic conflict has historically generated insecurity, instability, and fragility.
+Many claim that it is difficult to foster peace and sustainable development in the sub-region because of the very intricacy of these challenges.

-Starting to work in Karamoja in 2019, we believe that change is possible – if it is designed and driven by endogenous forces and if it draws on local energies.
-The purpose of the Youth Peacemaker Network is precisely to nurture and channel these forces and energies.
-The work of our peacemakers, through community dialogues or peace education courses in schools, or the small businesses we strive to support, all contribute to ensure that, in the end, local actors can transform their communities from the inside at the grassroots level.
+We believe that change is possible – if it is designed and driven by endogenous forces and if it draws on local energies.
+The purpose of the Youth Peacemaker Network branch that we launched in Karamoja in 2020 is precisely to nurture and channel these forces and energies.
+The work of our peacemakers, through Community Dialogues, teaching Peace Education in local primary and secondary schools, or the small businesses we strive to support, all adds up to ensure that, in the end, local actors can transform their communities at the grassroots level.

 Key numbers to understand our impact in the Karamoja sub-region: